millenasiqueira/Machine-Learning-Models-/README.md

 # Machine-Learning-Models-

-STEP BY STEP - PYHTON
+STEP BY STEP - PYTHON

 1. Import the required LIBRARIES
 2. Read the dataset